Weakly positive and directed Anosov representations: Introduction

-Unlike the $R$-directed Anosov condition, whether or nor a representation is $R$-weakly positive can be verified by checking finitely many explicit inequalities.
-Theorem \ref{thm: main intro} thus gives us an explicit way to construct $R$-weakly positive representations.
-In this sense, one can think of Theorem \ref{thm: main intro} as an analog of the Ping-pong lemma for $R$-directed Anosov representations.
+Unlike the $(R,\Lambda)$-directed Anosov condition, whether or not a representation is $(R,\Lambda)$-weakly positive can be verified by checking finitely many explicit inequalities.
+Theorem \ref{thm: main intro} thus gives us an explicit way to construct $(R,\Lambda)$-directed Anosov representations.
+In this sense, one can think of Theorem \ref{thm: main intro} as a generalization of results by Burelle-Treib \cite{BT}, who constructed Schottky representations using positivity.
+See Section \ref{sec: adm} for more details.